Bernardo Corradi: Chievo and Inter Milan

 In 2000, Corradi was jointly signed by Chievo and Inter Milan.
-Using his height as ability, he started showing his talent as central forward and scored his first Serie A goal at Chievo.
+Using his height as ability, he started showing his talent as a central forward and scored his first Serie A goal at Chievo.
 He stayed at the club for two seasons, until Inter paid €4 million to purchase him outright.

 Considered the ideal understudy to Christian Vieri, he played his first and only match for Inter against Sporting CP.
 After Ronaldo left the club for Real Madrid, Inter signed Lazio's Hernán Crespo, and sent Corradi in the opposite direction as part of the deal, in which Crespo was valued at €38 million and Corradi at €12 million.
 Lazio later brought down Corradi's value to €5.5 million and the rest deferred to amortize in a 10-year special amortization fund.

 Lazio

 At Lazio, Corradi scored on his debut, and formed a strike partnership with Claudio López, while Enrico Chiesa and Simone Inzaghi played as substitutes.
 He was offered a contract extension in July 2003.
 In the second season, he was the first choice, and partnered with Roberto Muzzi, Lopez or Inzaghi.
 Corradi scored ten goals in both his league seasons with the club, and also scored a vital away goal when Lazio beat Juventus to the 2004 Coppa Italia title.